-Total operating revenue sources (passenger fares and advertising) decreased between 2019 and 2018 by \$108,034.
-Sales tax revenues increased by \$20.9 million from 2018 (50.4 % increase).
-Other revenue sources (operating grants, interest income, miscellaneous revenues and gain/loss on disposal of assets) decreased by \$3.8 million.
+Total operating revenue sources (passenger fares and advertising) decreased between 2020 and 2019 by \$4.2 million.
+As explained previously Intercity Transit was fare-free starting in 2020 for regular bus service, and advertising contracts were phased out.
+Sales tax revenues increased by \$10 million from 2019 (16.2 % increase).
+Federal and State operating assistance increased by \$25.9 million.
+Other revenue sources (interest income, miscellaneous revenue and gain/loss on disposal of assets) decreased by \$222 thousand.